utku-turan/Outforce-BTP/SAPBuild/001-Introduction.md

 You can also discover plenty of pre-built content packages for SAP Build in the SAP Build Content Catalog: <https://store.build.cloud.sap/store>

 ## What is Hyperautomation?
+Hyperautomation refers to the use of smart technologies to identify and automate as many processes as possible – as quickly as possible.
+The term hyperautomation describes a *strategy* more than a specific technology.
+The driving force behind it is the idea that *business processes work better when they are automated*.
+Automated business processes are faster and more accurate, plus they lend themselves to better tracking and analysis.
+Essentially, hyperautomation refers to the use of *smart technologies* like robotic process automation (RPA), low-code/no-code (LCNC) platforms, artificial intelligence (AI), and machine learning to identify and automate as many processes as possible – as quickly as possible.

 ## What is Low-code / No-code development?
 ***Low-code*** combines traditional programming language-based environment with no-code platforms, suitable for developers with at least basic tech skills.<br>